St Elizabeth's Class 2025 - 2026

 Science

-Our Science topic for Autumn 2 is Biology – Animals including humans.
+Our Science topic for Spring 2 is Physics - Sounds.
 Throughout this unit, children will practise using a variety of scientific skills to help them learn:

 History